HashNuke/job_trends/README.md

 Then run `iex -S mix server` to start the server and the console.
 The application will now be accessible at `http://localhost:4000`

+To quit the server and the console, press ctrl+c, then enter "a" for abort.

 ### Setting API key

 In the console after starting the server, run the following: